hahaheiha/pot-app-recognize-plugin-simpletex_ocr/README_EN.md

 ## Introduction

-Pot-app plugin for the SimpleTex Universal Image Recognition [API]([https://server.simpletex.cn/api/simpletex_ocr](https://server.simpletex.cn/api/simpletex_ocr)).
+Pot-app plugin for the SimpleTex Universal Image Recognition API.
 It will automatically detect formulas or documents.

 ## You need to apply for a SimpleTex API key